Manaslu Circuit ( MCT ) Trek

 • You will go through pristine valleys, lush forests, terraced fields, and serene alpine meadows.

-• Crossing the challenging Larke Pass (5,160m), the highest pass of the trek, gives you a sense of achievement with unparalleled mountain views.
+• Crossing the challenging Larka La Pass (5,160 m), the highest pass of the trek, gives you a sense of achievement with unparalleled mountain views.

-• Experience the tranquility of the remote Himalayan wilderness with fewer trekkers, offering a sense of seclusion.
+• Experience the tranquility of the remote Himalayan wilderness, with fewer trekkers, for a truly secluded experience.

 • You can witness the diverse flora and fauna of the Annapurna Conservation Area.